 When creating a new credential and assigning the credential to a hacker via CSV upload.
-Once the credential is assigned the hacker is removed from the waiting list.
+Once the credential is assigned, the hacker is removed from the waiting list.

-To assign credentials to hackers, you need to create a CSV file with credentials and put the hacker’s username to the (already provided) Assigned To column.
+To assign credentials to hackers, you need to create a CSV file with credentials and put the hacker’s username in the (already provided) Assigned To column.
 This column can be left empty if there is no credential inquiry required, and any hacker can claim the credentials.

 When the credential is assigned to a hacker, the hacker is notified.
 If a hacker is not a whitelisted reporter in the program, an error is raised.

-Edit, Revoke and Delete Credentials
+Edit, Revoke, and Delete Credentials